 When children struggle in school, they can easily get discouraged.
 They might say or think "I'll never learn how to read" or "I'm just dumb."
 To turn these self-defeating thoughts and feelings around, kids need the help of caring adults.
 Discover what a child's "put downs" may mean and what "comebacks" you can say or do to encourage a child to keep trying.

-For more comprehensive information, click below to learn about six typical "put downs" a child who is struggling may say or think about himself:
+For more comprehensive information, learn about six typical "put downs" a child who is struggling may say or think about himself:

 Self-esteem and children who struggle with reading